 Carbon Beach Club

-Employees Only, the NYC-transplant bar behind a fortune teller in Weho, is offering delivery and curbside pick-up for their excellent cocktails.
+Employees Only, the NYC-transplant bar behind a fortune teller in Weho, is offering delivery and curbside pickup for their excellent cocktails.
 They involve ingredients like chai vermouth, absinthe bitters, and house-made grenadine.
-Our go-to is the Better Margarita, a super-strong classic margarita with chile verde. $5 delivery within five miles, or curbside pick-up available.
+Our go-to is the “Better Margarita,” a super-strong classic margarita with chile verde.
+Get it for $5 delivery within five miles, or curbside pickup is available, too.